OmkarKathile007/Quizz-App/README.md

-#QUIZ APP
+# Quiz App

-Simple Quiz app with mutliple choice Question Format using js
+## A simple Quiz app with Multiple Choice Question format using Javascript

+## Features
+* MCQ format quiz
+* Simple and Intuitive interface
+* Quiz and easy to use